vikcui/personal-website-with-html-and-css/README.md

 # personal-website-with-html-and-css
-a practise project to learn html and css
+This is merely a student project trying to learn HTML & CSS.
+It will be just a static website and won't be hosted on www.